texfaq/texfaq.github.io/FAQ-mpprologues.md

 ---

-MetaPost ordinarily expects its output to be included in some context where the ''standard'' MetaFont fonts (that you've specified) are already defined&nbsp;&mdash; for example, as a figure in TeX document.
+MetaPost ordinarily expects its output to be included in some context where the "standard" MetaFont fonts (that you've specified) are already defined&nbsp;&mdash; for example, as a figure in TeX document.
 If you're debugging your MetaPost code, you may want to view it in a [`ghostscript`](https://www.ghostscript.com/)-based (or some